kinluek/logserver/README.md

 ### /postexample

-the easier way to test this endpoint would be to curl it in your terminal:
+the easiest way to test this endpoint would be to curl it in your terminal:

 `curl -X POST localhost:8080/postexample -d '{"data": "string message"}'`